IBS And Rice (Brown And White): All You Need To Know.

 This “resistant starch”: reaches the bowels and stimulates the growth of useful bacteria that help with normal bowel movements.?

 Also, this insoluble rice is very useful in reducing the effects of conditions associated with Irritable bowel syndrome-like bloating, colics, and constipation.

 Other benefits of rice that will amaze you:

 - Protects from Hypertension: Rice is low in sodium, we – doctors- think that high sodium in your body is the main mechanism of increased blood pressure.?

 So consuming a low sodium diet will protect you from getting hypertension.
 And if you already have hypertension, it is a must to consume a low sodium diet, and rice is a good option for you.

 - Protects you from cancer especially colon cancer: brown rice contains insoluble fiber that helps your gut motility and biological balance of beneficial bacteria inside your colon.
 (Read this study).
 Besides fiber, Rice also has natural antioxidants like vitamin C, vitamin A, and phenolic and flavonoid compounds, which help scour free radicals from your body.

 - It can reduce dysentery: The husk of rice is considered to be an effective medicine to treat dysentery. (source)

-- It boosts metabolism & immunity: niacin, vitamin D, calcium, fiber, iron, thiamine, and riboflavin are minerals and vitamins that essential for your body metabolism and immunity.
-(Read more about benefits of rice here)
+- It boosts metabolism & immunity: niacin, vitamin D, calcium, fiber, iron, thiamine, and riboflavin are minerals and vitamins that are essential for your body’s metabolism and immunity.
+(Read more about the benefits of rice here).

 Brown rice vs white rice which is better for IBS?